IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 zen-watcher-d8b795b46-2q6zx                                       1/1     Running     0          47h
 ```

+If any pods are in an error state, you can check the logs from the Argo CD UI, or you can run `kubectl logs` from the command line.

-### Access CP4WAIOps
+### Access Cloud Pak for Watson AIOps

-If all pods for CP4WAIOps are up and running, you can login to CP4WAIOps UI as follows:
+If all of the pods for Cloud Pak for Watson AIOps are up and running, then you can log in to Cloud Pak for Watson AIOps UI as follows.

-Login to Red Hat OpenShift Console, click the drop down menu on top right.
+Log in to Red Hat OpenShift console, and then click the drop-down menu on the upper right.

 ![w](images/ocp-hub.png)

-Click the link to `IBM Cloud Pak for Administration` and login via `OpenShift authentication`.
+Click the link to `IBM Cloud Pak for Administration` and select `OpenShift authentication`.

 ![w](images/cpk-hub.png)

-Login to `IBM Cloud Pak for Administration` and click the drop down menu on top right, then select `IBM Automation (cp4waiops)`.
+Log in to `IBM Cloud Pak for Administration`, click the drop-down menu on the upper right, and then select `IBM Automation (cp4waiops)`.

 ![w](images/cpk-hub-ui.png)

-Login to CP4WAIOps UI via `OpenShift authentication`.
+Log in to the Cloud Pak for Watson AIOps UI and then select `OpenShift authentication`.

 ![w](images/cp4waiops.png)

-You will be navigated to CP4WAIOps UI.
+The Cloud Pak for Watson AIOps user interface is displayed.

 ![w](images/cp4waiops-ui.png)

 Congratulations!
-You are ready to play with CP4WAIOps!
+You are ready to play with Cloud Pak for Watson AIOps!

-## Install CP4WAIOps from Command Line
+## Install Cloud Pak for Watson AIOps from the command line

-### Login to Argo CD (Cli)
+### Log in to Argo CD (CLI)

+Make sure that the Argo CD CLI (`argocd` command) is installed.
+For more information, see the [Argo documentation](https://argo-cd.readthedocs.io/en/stable/cli_installation/).

-Make sure you have installed Argo CD CLI, i.e.: the `argocd` command, then run following commands to login to Argo CD:
+Then run following commands to log in to Argo CD:

 ```sh
 argo_route=openshift-gitops-server